-In 2019 and beyond, D-H remains committed to new initiatives that improve efficiency and access to healthcare for patients throughout our region.
+In 2019 and beyond, we remain committed to new initiatives that improve efficiency and access to health care for patients throughout our region.

 Director, Knowledge Map

-Project ECHO links interdisciplinary specialist teams with healthcare providers and community partners using a virtual network.
-Through the virtual network and ZOOM technology, Project ECHO specialists can share their expertise and provide education in a 10-minute overview format that helps D-H health care providers and community partners understand and manage complex health conditions.
+Project ECHO links interdisciplinary specialist teams with health care providers and community partners using a virtual network.
+Through the virtual network and ZOOM technology, Project ECHO specialists can share their expertise and provide education in a 10-minute overview format that helps our health care providers and community partners understand and manage complex health conditions.
 Participants present patient cases to hear recommendations not only from the specialists, but also from other providers in a "teach-all, learn-all" model.